Christianq010/newspaper-front-end/README.md

-# The Free Market Economic Syndicate Vue App
+# The Huffingtonpost Vue App

-This project is the Front-End of the Free Market Syndicate newspaper (09/2018) built with [Vue JS](https://vuejs.org/).
+This project is a front-end app of the Huffingtonpost website (09/2018) built with [Vue JS](https://vuejs.org/).

 ## Usage